Seniors in Port Stephens

-There's a popular belief that living in Port Stephens keeps you young.
-The natural environment and public facilities provide a powerful motivation to get outdoors, exercise and enjoy a healthy lifestyle.
+There's a popular belief that living in Port Stephens keeps you young!
+Our beautiful natural environment and public facilities provide a powerful motivation to get outdoors, exercise and enjoy a healthy lifestyle.

 - Port Stephens Ageing Strategy (PDF 3.8MB).

 For more information on how Port Stephens supports older people in the community, visit the Community Directory.

 We have a range of activities for seniors at our libraries, including movies, book discussion groups and special events.
 Find out more about what's on at your library.

 There are a number of Disability Parking spaces available in the Port Stephens area.

 A Mobility Permit Holder can park in spaces marked with a symbol for people with disabilities.
 The permit also provides parking concessions in other spaces if a marked space is unavailable:

 - where parking is limited by a sign to more than 30 minutes, Mobility Permit Holders can park for an unlimited time